Synavera-Discorporated/Syn-Syu/README.md

 Bash code follows the Synavera Script Etiquette guidelines (see `docs/`).
 Contributions should include appropriate logging and remain shellchecked where possible.

+## License

+Apache License 2.0.
+Arch packages use the common license from the licenses package.
+See your system’s common licenses directory or the official text: https://www.apache.org/licenses/LICENSE-2.0